Disney Around the World: Tower of Terror

 However, it’s not the same encapsulating experience as the Walt Disney World version.
 Here, the queue does not extensively cover the ‘grounds’ of the hotel, although the lobby is very similar.

 The biggest difference is in the ride portion of the attraction itself, as there is no “Fifth Dimension” scene.
 Instead, the vehicle only moves vertically, with various effects shown as the elevator doors open at the elevator pauses while in the shaft.

-It’s been reported that this ride system is also much more efficient than the Walt Disney World version.
-I’m of two minds about it: I think the Walt Disney World version is superior to Disney California Adventure’s version, but that’s largely because of the other details that are missing, not because of the difference in the ride profile.
+This ride system is also much more efficient than the Walt Disney World version.
+I’m of two minds about it: I think the Walt Disney World version is superior, but that’s largely because of the other details that are missing, not because of the difference in the ride profile.
 While I like the Fifth Dimension scene and it adds to the ride duration, I can’t say that I think the effect they’re going for is particularly well-conveyed.

-One thing that I found interesting about the Tower of Terror at Walt Disney Studios Park is its location in the park.
+Another thing that’s interesting about the Tower of Terror at Walt Disney Studios Park is its location in the park.
 It’s off-center to the left just beyond Disney Studio 1, that park’s version of an entrance corridor.
 This sort of makes it the de facto wienie and most visually prominent thing in the park, even though that’s probably not the intent.